epylkkan/devops-with-kubernetes_hy2021/part3/3.03/README.md

 ./3.03/postgre:  kubectl apply -k .

-./3.03:  kubectl apply -f manifests/loadbalancer.yaml -n todo
+./3.03:  kubectl apply -f manifests/loadbalancer.yaml

 <h4>Added in the exercise 3.04 to the Deploy section</h4>